heatherwan/Automatic-Validation-of-Simulation-Results/README.md

 # Automatic-Validation-of-Simulation-Results

+DataPreprocessing :
-DataPreprocessing : Import vtp file, sampling points from each object, export hdf5 file
+- Import vtp file, find minSF point and sample n points from each object
+- create new features and export as hdf5 file (data, label)

-PointNet : Use PointNet with Safety Factor added
+PointNet : Use x,y,z with additional features added Additional features: Safety Factor, distance to minSF, (normals, curvatures)
+Model:
+- PointNet
+- POintNet++
+- DGCNN
+- LDGCNN

+using Parameter.py to change models and parameters

-PointGCN : Use PointGCN (Global pooling) with Safety Factor added
+PointGCN : Use PointGCN (Global pooling) with Safety Factor added  (remove)